moisestech/deep-learning-js/Part-3-Adv-DL-TF-JS/8_under-over-fitting-ml-workflow/8-1-formulation-of-temperture-prediction/_8-1-form-temperture-prediction-prob.md

+# Temp Predict
-# 8.1 Formulation of the temperature-prediction problem
+## 8.1 Formulation of the temperature-prediction problem

 ---
 from [[_8_under-over-fitting-ml-workflow]]